FYS-MENA4111 – Quantum Mechanical Modelling of Nanomaterials

 - you can derive and describe the density functional theory (DFT) and the Kohn-Sham equation, starting from the Schrödinger equation for many atoms.

-- you have a good overview of the principle of variational principle, the adiabatic approach, and different approximation methods.
+- you have a good overview of the variational principle, the adiabatic approach, and different approximation methods.

 - you can explain different physical models that enable analysis of the crystal structures, electronic structures, phase transformations, surfaces, atomic vibrations, chemical processes, and thermodynamics.